datopian/flowershow/site/content/docs/syntax.md

 # Markdown and Obsidian syntax basics

-Here are some of the Obidian syntax elements (CommonMark, GFM and others) supported by Flowershow.
+Here are some of the Obsidian syntax elements (CommonMark, GFM, and others) supported by Flowershow.

 ## Auto-linking